ugo16okafor/Heart-finder/README.md

- created for lovers by lovers.
+ created for a lover by a lover.